awwea/daofinance/README.md

 Responsible for ensuring Chancellor votes are accurate, the Venture GU and Treasury GU are within their expected permissions and the capital deployment in question is in line with the principles of DAO.
 Compliance GU will also be responsible for white listing mandate proposals together with Aragon Court after the original mandate.
 This would be the third signature in the multi-sig to deploy capital during the mandate.

-***Note on Compliance***: Questions are naturally raised about the compliance of the DAO and potential classification of the token as a security by the SEC in the USA.
+***Note on Compliance***:
+Questions are naturally raised about the compliance of the DAO and potential classification of the token as a security by the SEC in the USA and its homologous structure in Europe.
 We note that making a provision for a team to work with regulators towards agreeable solutions is a substantially more significant effort at compliance than what the industry has seen from DAOs before.
 Given that the DAO token is merely a basket of tokens that are already not considered securities, both the launch of the DAO network and token issuance are:

 a) executed with sufficient level of decentralization as according to the [SEC](https://www.sec.gov/news/speech/speech-hinman-061418),
 b) not a common enterprise or expectation of profits from the work of others because the GUs don't yet exist nor are formed, and